 In 2018, 16-year-old Taylor was a healthy teenager excited to get started in her junior year of high school.
 After a week of flu-like symptoms just before school started, her parents decided to take her to the doctor.
-It was a whirlwind, within minutes of being there, her primary doctor decided to do some blood-work and after about an hour, she was diagnosed with leukemia and admitted to the hospital.
+It was a whirlwind, and within minutes of being there her primary doctor decided to do some blood-work.
+After about an hour, Taylor was diagnosed with leukemia and admitted to the hospital.

 The next morning, they were told it was T-cell ALL and over the next few days Taylor had a port put in and started on chemotherapy.
-Through it all, she has kept a positive outlook and was the most upset when told she wouldn’t be going to school or able to be part of “Jam Session” at school for the year.
-Tay has been positive, smiling and always so thankful to her whole medical team.
+Through it all, Taylor has kept a positive outlook and was the most upset when told she wouldn’t be going to school or able to be part of “Jam Session” at school for the year.
+Taylor has been positive, smiling and always so thankful to her medical team.

-She has had some ups and downs, and several hospital stays due to walking pneumonia and mucositis.
-When hospitalized over Thanksgiving, she said we still have a lot to be thankful for and needed to celebrate with a nice meal in her hospital room.
-Her mom made a big feast and they celebrated in the hospital.
+Taylor has had some ups and downs, and several hospital stays due to walking pneumonia and mucositis.
+When hospitalized over Thanksgiving, she told her family “we still have a lot to be thankful for” and celebrated with a nice Thanksgiving meal her mom made and brought to her hospital room.

-Taylor’s mom says she inspires others with her positive outlook on everything, she has a great sense of humor and always tries to find something positive about each day.
-Her mom said, “Through her battle with cancer, when people tell her she is so positive and inspiring, her response is that there’s just no point in being sad and upset, that life gives you some good and some bad things and you just have to love each day to the fullest.”
+Taylor’s mom told us that “Through her battle with cancer, when people tell her she is so positive and inspiring, her response is that there’s just no point in being sad and upset, that life gives you some good and some bad things and you just have to love each day to the fullest.”

 One of Taylor’s favorite hobbies is baking, especially sugar cookies that she enjoys decorating and giving to others.
 She recently finally felt good enough to make a batch of her amazing sugar cookies for all of her nurses, doctors and even the men who valet park the car when she has appointments.